gift-surg/NiftyMIC/README.md

 --reconstruction-type TK1L2 \
 --reconstruction-space path-to-reconstruction-space.nii.gz \ # in absence of a reference ("ground-truth") --alphas 0.005 0.01 0.02 0.05 0.1 # regularization parameters to sweep through
---append # if given, append a previously performed parameter study
+--append # if given, append a previously performed parameter study in output directory (if available)
 ```
 ```
 niftymic_run_reconstruction_parameter_study \